Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Proto/Microscope/README.md

 You have legacy code full of concrete classes without abstraction and you have developped a new system you need to connect with.
 You have 4 solutions :
- 1. type-hint your new system with concrete class : bad
+ 1. dismiss type-hint and relying on luck for hidden coupling : the worst
- 2. no type-hint and relying on luck for hidden coupling : the worst
+ 2. type-hint your new system with concrete class : bad
  3. type-hint your new system with interfaces and injecting them in legacy code : good but could frighten your project manager
  4. using adapters to narrow the scope of your big object : the best but this is a boring job